 One of the simplest ways to dry your clothes is to hang them on a line.
 If you are enjoying warm weather and have space an outdoor line works wonders.
 Even an indoor line across the window will work if you don't have a garden.
 You can also use a drying rack inside for bad weather days.

 Even if you have a fully decked out laundry room it is still a good idea to handwash some of your clothes, especially your delicates.
-What are your favorite tips and techniques for hand washing clothes?
-Share your fabric care findings with us and let's bring our hand washing skills up to scratch.

 You might also like: